elv3rs/fortuno-docs/docs/howtos/case-fixtures.rst

   ensuring consistency and reducing boilerplate code.

 Thanks to Fortuno's object-oriented architecture, integrating these changes is straightforward.
-Let’s walk through the required steps:
+Let's walk through the required steps:

-* In Fortuno’s default setup, the ``serial_case`` type is used to represent test cases.
+* In Fortuno's default setup, the ``serial_case`` type is used to represent test cases.
 This type extends a base type called ``serial_case_base`` and adds a pointer to a no-argument test procedure.
 Additionally, the ``run()`` method of the base type is overridden to invoke this argumentless procedure when the test is executed.